All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Gently trim the end 1/3 of the ears which removes hair that can weigh down the ear otherwise.

-The hair on the Yorkie's head is typically combed together and secured in a pony tail.
+The hair on the pup's head is typically combed together and secured in a pony tail.

 Have your shampoo, conditioner and towel all together and within reach.

-Use caution when blow drying your dog and keep the heat down - excess heat can not only damage the coat but can burn your Yorkie's sensitive skin.
+Use caution when blow drying your dog and keep the heat down - excess heat can not only damage the coat but can burn your pup's sensitive skin.

 If you use a towel gently squeeze the hair - don't rub which can tangle the coat.

-Caring for the coat is a big part of choosing Yorkie Puppies and it takes but a few minutes on a regular basis to keep your Yorkshire Terrier in good condition.
+Caring for the coat is a big part of choosing dogs and it takes but a few minutes on a regular basis to keep your pup in good condition.

-Positive interaction with your Yorkie on a daily basis means he gets your undivided attention for the time you are grooming him.
+Positive interaction with your pup on a daily basis means he gets your undivided attention for the time you are grooming him.

 If you choose to try grooming yourself remember it's just hair and will grow back if you cut too much off!